jlonghku/UAT_EFDC/README.md

 Uncertainty and sensitivity analysis tool for EFDC model
 ## Modules
 1. Perform Latin HyperCube sampling of the parameters to get the input parameter file
-2. Read the sampled input parameters, run the model and save the results.
+2. Read the input parameters sampled, run the model and save the results.
 3. Read the output file and calculate the Nash-Sutcliffe coefficient.
 ## Quick start
 Run the program UAT_EFDC.exe in path: ./release/